pivotal-cf/docs-pks/password-management.hbs.md

 ## <a id='nsx-pw-change'></a> Manage Your NSX Manager Password (vSphere and vSphere with NSX only)

-If you are on vSphere or vSphere with NSX only, you also configured the **NSX Manager Account** and password when you installed Tanzu Kubernetes Grid Integrated Edition.
+If you are on vSphere or vSphere with NSX only, you also configured the **NSX Manager Account** and password when you installed {{  vars.product }}.
 This service account is configured in the BOSH Director tile.

 After changing the password on your network, you must also update the BOSH Director tile's copy of the **NSX Manager Account** password.